What is Strategic Planning?

 What Are the Attributes of a Good Planning Framework?

 The Association for Strategic Planning (ASP), a U.S.-based, non-profit professional association dedicated to advancing thought and practice in strategy development and deployment, has developed a Lead-Think-Plan-Act rubric and accompanying Body of Knowledge to capture and disseminate best practice in the field of strategic planning and management.
 ASP has also developed criteria for assessing strategic planning and management frameworks against the Body of Knowledge.

-There are numerous strategic planning and management frameworks that meet these criteria, such as the Institute's Nine Steps to Success.
+There are numerous strategic planning and management frameworks that meet these criteria, such as Strategy Management Group's Strategy Management Performance System.
 For more information about the criteria, please visit the ASP website.

-For more information about strategic planning and management in general or for about how the Institute can help you, please consider our training, certification or consulting services, or contact us directly.
+For more information about strategic planning and management in general or for about how Strategy Management Group can help you, please consider our certification or consulting services, or contact us directly.